Ortel: Reactions

 Over the years, numerous celebrities and public personalities have criticized Ortel for its image and message.
 Many have refused to perform at or attend events with the group.
 These include Radek Banga, vocalist of the hip hop band Gipsy.cz; singer-songwriter Tomáš Klus; singer Benny Cristo; František Táborský, guitarist and vocalist of the band Chinaski; musician David Koller; the punk band Pipes and Pints; and ČSSD politician Jan Chvojka.

-Civil members of the Government Council for Roma Affairs have called on public figures to publicly express their opposition to the group, which they believe is connected to the far right, a movement with a history of anti-Romani sentiment in Czechia and other parts of Europe.
+Civil members of the Government Council for Roma Affairs have called on public figures to publicly express their opposition to the group, which they believe is connected to the far right, a movement with a history of anti-Romani sentiment in the Czech Republic and other parts of Europe.

 Protests against the band's performances have taken place on a number of occasions, including in Počátky in 2015.
 Then-President of the Senate Milan Štěch urged the city not to organize such events, and his concern was echoed by senator Václav Láska.
 In February 2016, it was announced that Ortel would perform at the April Říp Pilgrimage, held under Říp hill, near Krabčice.
 A petition appeared, opposing this on the basis that the event was for families, not supporters of xenophobia and hatred.
 The petition ultimately failed, and the band proceeded to play their set.
 Other instances of protests in 2016 include Mladá Boleslav, Olomouc, Mostek, Nový Bor, and Heřmanův Městec.